Customs and Border Protection, Department of Homeland Security; Department of the Treasury.

 One commentator was concerned about the accessibility of liquidation information entered with a filer code that subsequently became inactive at the time of liquidation.

-Even if the filer code is no longer active, the importer will be able to access the liquidation date associated with the importer's importer of record number using the reporting tool in the ACE Portal.
+Even if the filer code is no longer active, the importer will be able to access the liquidation date associated with the importer's importer of record Start Printed Page 50886number using the reporting tool in the ACE Portal.

 Several commenters suggested alternatives to CBP's proposal, such as: creating a system for importers to obtain the liquidation information that is available on the courtesy notices; sending courtesy notifications via e-mail; surveying importers who file their entries via ABI to determine whether they wish to discontinue receiving mailed courtesy notices allowing importers to opt out of receiving paper courtesy notices at the time CBP assigns an importer of record number for importers, or notifying the importers at that time that that they will have either to rely upon ABI for liquidation information or participate in ACE; ensuring that the information listed in ACE is accurate, particularly the data regarding older entries; and developing an electronic bulletin notice of liquidation.